 THE 90S was a strange time for the Irish in Hollywood.

-While leading men like Liam Neeson and Pierce Brosnan struck a blow for Ireland on the big screen, the decade’s insatiable appetite for thrillers saw The Troubles serve as the inspiration for some decidedly dodgy cinematic affairs.
+While leading men like Pierce Brosnan and Liam Neeson struck a blow for Ireland and Northern Ireland respectively, the decade’s insatiable appetite for thrillers saw The Troubles serve as the inspiration for some decidedly dodgy cinematic affairs.

-Often pitting all-American heroes against Irish terrorists with ties to paramilitary groups that were the IRA in everything but name, this strange sub-genre produced many notable low points over the course of the decade but 1994’s Blown Away takes some beating.
+Often pitting all-American heroes against Irish terrorists with ties to paramilitary groups that were the IRA in everything but name, this strange sub-genre produced many notable low points over the course of the decade - Micky Rourke's A Prayer for the Dying and the Brad Pitt/Harrison Ford turd The Devil's Own - but 1994’s Blown Away takes some beating.

 A pulpy, earnest thriller in the vein of Keanu Reeves’ vastly superior bus-based blockbuster Speed, Blown Away is most notable for pitting Jeff Bridges and Tommy Lee Jones against each other in a battle of arguably the two worst attempts at an Irish accent ever put to film.

-The plot centres around Bridges’ Jimmy Dove, a one-time Irish terrorist gone straight who now lives and works in Boston as a bomb disposal special for the police.
+The plot centres around Bridges’ Jimmy Dove, a one-time Irish terrorist cell member gone straight, who now lives and works in Boston as a bomb disposal specialist for the police.
+What are the chances.

-Leaving aside Jones’ decidedly one-dimensional characterisation of Gaerity, the film is notable for featuring not one, not two but three of the worst attempts at an Irish accent ever put to film.
+Leaving aside Jones’ decidedly one-dimensional characterisation of Gaerity, the film is memorable for featuring not one, not two, but three of the worst attempts at an Irish accent ever put to film.

-As the film’s main protagonist, Bridges is the main culprit, spending much of the film flitting between a bizarre attempt at an Irish brogue and his more familiar American accent.
-At times it feels like he forgets his character is Irish.
+As the film’s chief protagonist, Bridges is the main culprit, spending much of his time on screen flitting between a bizarre Irish brogue and a plain old American accent.
+At times it feels like he forgets his character is meant to be Irish.
 But you won't.
 Not by a long shot.

-Yet his efforts pale into comparison when stacked up against his father, Lloyd Bridges, who plays his Irish on-screen uncle with all the subtlety of Warwick Davis as the titular villain in the Leprechaun movies.
+Yet his efforts pale in comparison when stacked up against his father, Lloyd Bridges, who plays his Irish on-screen uncle with all the subtlety of the leprechaun that features on the front of the Lucky Charms breakfast cereal box.

 But even the elder Bridges’ over-the-top Irishman antics are overshadowed by the true villain of the piece – in every sense of the word – Tommy Lee Jones.

-A scene-chewing villain, his Northern Irish accent is the stuff of nightmares and an affront to the Island of Ireland.
-Playing on every stereotype on the book, it’s an effort that’s astonishing for the fact it is difficult to decipher any of what he is saying along the way.
+A scene-chewing villain, his Northern Irish accent is the stuff of nightmares.
+It's a surprise no declared an international incident over it.
+Playing on every stereotype on the book, it’s an effort that’s astonishing for the fact it is difficult to decipher any of what he is saying.
+Ever.
 He doesn't sound Irish.
 He sounds mad.

-Hamming it up to the max, the only real surprise is that director Stephen Hopkins didn’t go the whole hog and have Jones kitted out in a bright green outfit, complete with a buckled hat and shoes, a bag of potatoes and a pint of Guinness.
+Hamming it up to the max, the only real shock is that director Stephen Hopkins didn’t go the whole hog and have Jones break out in an Irish jig, while playing a flute with a bag of potatoes and a pint of Guinness beside him.